 Just last year Kate Atkinson published the book 'Life after Life' about a person doomed to die and live again.
-No matter what happened, the main character would come back and experience the same life, the same time period, the same family, but only she would retain any memories of past lives and where choices she made in the past took her.
+No matter what happened, the main character would come back and experience the same life, the same period, the same family, but only she would retain any memories of past lives and where choices she made in the past took her.
 It is a great read.

-Your prompt today is to take the concept of looped time and play with it.
+For this prompt, take the concept of looped time and play with it.
 You get to choose the amount of time; be it a minute, hour, a day, or a year.
 You get to choose all the elements of the story.
 Just start with a time loop and go from there.